Karol Kurpiński

 Karol Kazimierz Kurpiński (March 5, 1785 – September 18, 1857) was a Polish composer, conductor and pedagogue.
-He was a representative of late classicism and a member of the Warsaw Society of Friends of Learning (Polish: Towarzystwo Warszawskie Przyjaciół Nauk, TWPN).
+He was a representative of late classicism and early romanticism as well as being a member of the Warsaw Society of Friends of Learning (Polish: Towarzystwo Warszawskie Przyjaciół Nauk, TWPN).
 He is also known for having composed the music to the 1831 patriotic song La Varsovienne with lyrics by Casimir Delavigne.
 He was also a mentor and an influence on young Chopin.

 Early life

 Karol Kurpiński was born in Włoszakowice, Greater Poland, shortly before his baptism on 6 March 1785, probably 4 or 5 March.
 He was the sixth child Marcin Kurpiński (né Kurp), organist at the Church of the Holy Trinity in Włoszakowice, and Franciszka née Wańska, the daughter of the village sołtys and member of a prominent musical family in Poland.
 Marcin changed his ethnic family name Kurp to the noble-sounding Kurpiński around 1768.

 Karol attended the village parish school while learning music theory, violin, and organ from his father.
 By the age of eight, he was able to stand in for his father as an organist on occasion.
 In 1797, at the age of 12, Karol became the organist at the Church of St. Andrew the Apostle in Sarnowa, Rawicz, where his maternal uncle Karol Wański was parish priest.
 Karol was also responsible for two choirs and two orchestras.

 In 1800, Karol's maternal uncles Roch and Jan Wański—a professional cellist and a popular composer, respectively—arranged for him to travel to Moszków (now Huta, Ukraine), where Roch held a position in an orchestra under the supervision of starost Feliks Polanowski.
 The young Kurpiński played second violin in the orchestra and remained there until 1808 to continue his musical education.
 Roch Wański, though only five years Karol's senior, became a father figure for him during these years, and Polanowski often took him to opera productions in Lviv, about 90 kilometers to the north.